jamiehenzy/Genome-analysis_UNIX_HPC/UNIX_3.md

 ## Exercise

-1. Print out the contents of the `~/MarineGenomics/week2/untrimmed_fastq/SRR097977.fastq` file.
+1. From the top level of your student directory, print out the contents of the `SRR097977.fastq` file.
 What is the last line of the file?
-2. From your home directory, and without changing directories, use one short command to print the contents of all of the files in the `./MarineGenomics/Week2/untrimmed_fastq` directory.
+2. From your home directory, and without changing directories, use one short command to print the contents of all of the files in the `untrimmed_fastq` directory.

 <details><summary><span style="color: orange;">Solution</span></summary>
 <p>

  1. The last line of the file is `C:CCC::CCCCCCCC<8?6A:C28C<608'&&&,'$`.
- 2. `cat ./data_week2/Week2/data_week2/untrimmed_fastq/*`
+ 2. `cat /courses/BIOL3411.202540/students/jhenzy/01/untrimmed_fastq/*` (your exact path may differ!)

 </p>
 </details>